-All models in the Select Comfort line of products are air beds that consist of an air-filled chamber contained within other mattress materials.
+All models in the Sleep Number line are air beds that consist of an air-filled chamber contained within other mattress materials.
 The benefit of this air chamber mattress design is that it can be inflated or deflated to varying degrees at will.

 Sleep Number beds are available in twin, twin long, full, double, queen, king, and California king sizes.
 The twin beds have single air chambers; the other beds have dual chambers that allow each side to be controlled separately.
 A variety of models are available, allowing you to choose more cushioning gel-foam, or temperature-moderating foam in the mattress topper.
-One bed, the I10, actually monitors your sleep.
-Various platforms are available to support the bed, including adjustable bases to raise the head of the bed.
+One bed, the i10, actually monitors your sleep.
+Various platforms are available to support the bed, including adjustable bases to raise the bed's head.

 Sleep Number is currently touting their SleepIQ system which comes with the Sleep Number 360 Smart Bed.
 This bed contains biometric sensors that track breathing, heart rate, and movement and can link to various fitness tracking devices.

 Sleep Number bed costs put them solidly in the luxury mattress market.
-The prices advertised on their website run from $900 to $1900 for queen mattresses—prices that do not include the base, which start at $300.
+The prices advertised on the brand's website run from $900 to $1,900 for queen mattresses — prices that do not include the base, which start at $300.
 Legs cost an additional $119.
-The FlexFit adjustable bases, which raise the head of the bed, range from $1200 to $2200.
+The FlexFit adjustable bases, which raise the head of the bed, range from $1,200 to $2,200.
 Delivery and set-up charges also apply.